 Most of the time, these peripherals run in HUD mode.
 The user’s vision is overlayed with an unobtrusive user interface, and sophisticated cameras and object recognition protocols allow them to interact with their device using gestures and eye movements.
 For making a phone call, doing a quick search or other basic tasks, this is the best of both worlds.

 For more absorbing tasks you can switch to VR mode, known as “goggling in” by hackers.
-With your entire vision filled by the user interface and a pair of headphones in your ears, you can immerse yourself entirely in cyberspace without needing to sit at a terminal or stand in front of your deck like an idiot.
+With your entire vision filled by the user interface, you can immerse yourself entirely in cyberspace without needing to sit at a terminal or stand in front of your deck like an idiot.
 This is generally required for hacking, interacting with complex applications, and similar tasks.

-For some people, a pair of goggles and a set of earphones isn’t enough.
+For some people, a pair of goggles isn’t enough.
 The next step up is a SenseNet - a web of electrodes that is usually contained neatly in a cloth headband.
 You connect it to your deck or terminal directly, and it allows you to experience what is known as “full sensory immersion”.
-Ordinary folks use a SenseNet to experience VR on a level that is impossible with some smart goggles and a fancy camera - in fact, SenseNet is the most common reason for consumers to purchase their own terminal or deck.
+Ordinary folks use a SenseNet to experience VR on a level that is impossible with some smart goggles and a fancy camera - in fact, SenseNet is the most common reason for consumers to purchase their own terminal.
 But the instant reaction times afforded by a SenseNet are useful to hackers, too.

 Hacking while fully immersed in cyberspace is a rush, and gives you the edge that every netrunner seems to need.
 The interface is the same, but you’re not limited by the latency between your brain and your hands.
 As soon as you can think a command, it’s happening.
 There are dangers, though - when you put on a SenseNet, the grid is no longer an abstract thing.
 It’s real and dangerous - suddenly terms like “biofeedback” and “neural static” become scary.
 Being immersed in a SenseNet has the following effects: